Waldo Williams: Life

 Waldo Goronwy Williams was born in Haverfordwest, Pembrokeshire, the third child of John Edwal Williams (1863–1934), headmaster of Prendergast primary school in Haverfordwest, and his wife Angharad Williams (1875–1932).
 His father spoke both Welsh and English, but his mother only spoke English, as did Waldo himself in his early years.

 In 1911 Waldo's father was appointed head of the primary school at Mynachlog-ddu, Pembrokeshire.
 There Waldo learnt to speak Welsh.
 In 1915 his father moved again, to be head of Brynconin School, the primary school at Llandissilio, Pembrokeshire.
 Waldo was raised as a Baptist and baptised as a member of Blaenconin Baptist Chapel in 1921 at the age of 16.

-After attending the grammar school at Narberth, Pembrokeshire, Williams studied at the University College of Wales, Aberystwyth, where he graduated in English in 1926.
-He then trained as a teacher and worked in various schools in Pembrokeshire and the rest of Wales and England, including Kimbolton School, Huntingdonshire.
+After attending the grammar school at Narberth, Pembrokeshire, Waldo studied at the University College of Wales, Aberystwyth, where he graduated in English in 1926.
+He then trained as a teacher: he taught in various schools in Pembrokeshire and the rest of Wales and England, including Kimbolton School, Huntingdonshire.
 He also taught night classes for the Department of Extra-Mural Studies at the University College of Wales, Aberystwyth.

-In the 1920s and 1930s, Williams was a friend and supporter of Willie Jenkins (Hoplas), one of the pioneers of the Independent Labour Party (ILP) and the Labour Party in Pembrokeshire.
-Jenkins was a pacifist, who had been imprisoned as a conscientious objector in the First World War.
-He stood as Labour candidate for Pembrokeshire in four elections between 1922 and 1935.
-Williams's famous poem "Cofio" (Remembering) was written in 1931 during a visit to Willie Jenkins's farm at Hoplas, Rhoscrowther, near Pembroke.
+In the 1920s and 1930s, Waldo was a friend and supporter of Willie Jenkins (Hoplas), one of the pioneers of the Independent Labour Party (ILP) and the Labour Party in Pembrokeshire.
+Willie Jenkins was a pacifist, who had been imprisoned as a conscientious objector in the First World War; he stood as Labour candidate for Pembrokeshire in four elections between 1922 and 1935.
+Waldo's famous poem "Cofio" (Remembering) was written in 1931 during a visit to Willie Jenkins's farm at Hoplas, Rhoscrowther, near Pembroke.